GenoJ83/software-construction/README.md

 Microservices are **not universally better**, they shine at true hyperscale with mature tooling, practices, and organizational alignment (like Netflix).

-For many teams and use cases, the added complexity and operational cost outweigh the benefits — leading to a pragmatic return to **modular monoliths** or simpler architectures.
+For many teams and use cases, the added complexity and operational cost outweigh the benefits, leading to a pragmatic return to **modular monoliths** or simpler architectures.

 This README provides a balanced view: celebrate Netflix's success while acknowledging real-world reversals elsewhere.